gokuladrke/Web_development_JS_MScCS/README.md

   </ul>
 </div>

-- January 11 & 12 Schedules added!
-- Quiz in January 9th Schedule is enabled!
-- Homework for January 12 is added.
-Deadline for the homework submission is 13th Jan 11:59 PM.
 - Please make use of the [comment](#write-your-comments-below) section in the end of the page for any doubts/clarifications needed related to the training.
 - The training page will have everything related to the training from schedules to quizzes.